I beg to move,

 Fewer than 10% of the killings of journalists end up with a prosecution.
 The impunity definitely exacerbates the cycle of violence against journalists.
 As we have heard, three countries—Turkey, China and Egypt—were responsible for more than half the journalists jailed globally.
 There has been an increase in politicians and other individuals labelling journalists as “enemies” and making false and damaging claims about the media.

-Examples include Donald Trump—he has already been mentioned today—labelling media outlets such as the Washington Post and CNN as enemies of the people; media outlets run by close associates of Viktor Orbán in Hungary listing journalists and academics as “mercenaries” for George Soros; in Turkey, President Erdoğan forcing the closure of media outlets for allegedly “terrorist propaganda” and supporting the 2016 coup attempt; and BBC Persian staff in Iran, as we have heard, having their assets frozen.
+Examples include Donald Trump—he has already been mentioned today—labelling media outlets such as the Washington Post and CNN as enemies of the people; media outlets run by close associates of Viktor Orbán in Hungary listing journalists and academics as “mercenaries” for George Soros; in Turkey, President Erdoğan forcing the closure of media outlets over allegedly “terrorist propaganda” and supporting the 2016 coup attempt; and BBC Persian staff in Iran, as we have heard, having their assets frozen.
 I am very grateful to Julia Harris from the BBC World Service for the information that she provided to me and all of us this afternoon.
 She does an excellent job for the World Service.
 Other examples are media outlets in Venezuela—this has not been mentioned—being forced to shut down by authorities alleging irregularities in their licences and, as we have heard today, authorities in Azerbaijan targeting the last independent news agency in the country, Turan, with claims of “financial irregularities”.

 The results are that many media outlets are shut down and quite often the licences and assets of those organisations are given to close supporters of the Government or regime in those countries.
 Of course, that means reduced media pluralism and the creation of pliant media that will toe the Government line.
-We all stand against that and we all need to do more to oppose it and to ensure that journalists have the freedom that keeps our society free and fair.
+We all stand against that, and we all need to do more to oppose it and to ensure that journalists have the freedom that keeps our society free and fair.

 I am grateful to my right hon.
 Friend the Member for Maldon (Mr Whittingdale) for securing parliamentary time to debate this very important issue.
 His passionate commitment to the strategic issues around global media is of long standing.
 Let me take this opportunity to personally pay tribute to his previous outstanding work in this important and increasingly high-profile field, both as Secretary of State and as a two-term Chair of the Select Committee on Culture, Media and Sport.